Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

 Accessibility at Rarotonga International Airport

-While most flight passengers use stairs to get onto the tarmac, there is an ambulift for passengers in a wheelchair.
-The ambulift is also used for entering the plane for your departure flight, where wheelchair users and their families/friends will be the first to board the plane.
+While most flight passengers use stairs to access the tarmac, an ambulift is available for passengers in wheelchairs.
+The ambulift is also used for boarding the plane for your departure flight, where wheelchair users and their families or friends will be among the first to board.

-There are disabled access bathrooms both inside the arrival and departure lounges, as well as outside of the terminals.
+There are disabled-access bathrooms located both inside the arrival and departure lounges, as well as outside the terminals.

-Aitutaki Airport is also wheelchair-friendly with a disabled access bathroom (the only one we’ve seen on the whole island) and the airport and building are flat and paved.
+Aitutaki Airport is also wheelchair-friendly, featuring a disabled-accessible bathroom (the only public bathroom of its kind on the entire island), and the airport and building are flat and paved.
 There are no facilities at the airports of the other outer islands, except a shelter.

 Learn more about what to expect from Cook Islands airports in our guide, Airports in the Cook Islands: Where Can You Fly to in the Cook Islands?